clausherther/dbt-tpch/README.md

 ### dbt-tcp
-This is dbt sample project for Snowflake using the `TCPH` example dataset that ship as shared databases with Snowflake.
+This is a dbt sample project for Snowflake using the `TCPH` example dataset that ship as shared databases with Snowflake.

 ---
 - [What is dbt](https://dbt.readme.io/docs/overview)?